Washington Huskies football: Early history (1889–1907)

+Although an informal game was played by a "University Eleven" as early as 1889, organized team football came to the University of Washington in 1892.

-Ten different men served as Washington head coaches during the first 18 seasons.
+Ten different men served as Washington head coaches during the first 15 seasons.
 While still an independent, the team progressed from playing 1 to 2 games per season to 10 matches per season as the sport grew in popularity.
 The school initially used a variety of locations for its home field.
 Home attendance grew from a few hundred to a few thousand per home game, with on-campus Denny Field becoming home from 1895 onward.
 The 1900 team played in-state rival Washington State College to a 5–5 tie, in the first game in the annual contest later known as the Apple Cup.

 Gil Dobie era (1908–1916)

 Gil Dobie left North Dakota Agricultural and became Washington's head coach in 1908.
 Dobie coached for nine remarkable seasons at Washington, posting a 58–0–3 record.
 Dobie's career comprised virtually all of Washington's NCAA all-time longest 64-game unbeaten streak (outscoring opponents 1930–118) and included a 40-game winning streak, second longest in NCAA Division I-A/FBS history.
 In 1916, Washington and three other schools formed the Pacific Coast Conference, predecessor to the modern Pac-12 Conference.
 In Dobie's final season at Washington, his 1916 team won the PCC's inaugural conference championship.
 Dobie was inducted into the College Football Hall of Fame in 1951 as a charter member.